 MAC_TRANSACTION_OVERFLOW (== 241)status code.

-The most time-critical part of the Zigbee stack operation is the BDB commissioning process.
+The most time-critical part of the Zigbee stack operation is the Base Device Behavior (BDB) commissioning process.
 Postpone time-consuming operations until the

 ZB_BDB_SIGNAL_DEVICE_REBOOTsignal is received.